All Episodes

 It's not necessarily that they explicitly go out of their way to ask those people.

-Their opi their opinions count just as much as the one guy who they've randomly selected from a high crime area.
+It's that it's a random selection and the people asked from there, their opinions count just as much as the one guy who they've randomly selected from a high crime area.

-Are we the bad by peddling by peddling a a false narrative which ultimately puts people in danger or ruins the country, ruins the fabric uh of our society?
+by peddling a false narrative which ultimately puts people in danger or ruins the country, ruins the fabric of our society.

-I wonder if he ever stops and I I think that ruminates a bubble is a titanium shell.
+I think that Westminster bubble is a titanium shell.

-I I genuinely don't think he has any thoughts outside of it.
+I genuinely don't think he has any thoughts outside of it.

-And look at this, some he posted this himself without anybody pushing him to.
+He posted this himself without anybody pushing him to.

-And this should sum it up, his position.
+And this should sum it up his position.

 I've been a supporter of mass immigration, but it's lately been too much of a good thing.